unoplat/unoplat-code-confluence/README.md

 we will be addressing it soon)

 - For config inside llm_provider_config refer - [Dspy Model Provider Doc](https://dspy-docs.vercel.app/docs/category/remote-language-model-clients)
+- Parallisation creates multiple instances of model using your selected llm provider.
+Max parallelisation is limited by amount of max tokens per day/per sec from llm provider so experimentation is needed to arrive at optimimum parallelisation.

 If you are looking for some credits sign up on Together AI and get 25$ to run code confluence on repository of your choice.
 You can even use Ollama